MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

 - Use [Azure Key Vault] (/azure/key-vault/general/overview) to store secrets.
 - Use [App Service configuration] (/azure/app-service/configure-common) for your application configuration instead.
 If you have the need to externalize configuration from your application config or require [feature flag support] (/azure/azure-app-configuration/concept-feature-management), consider using [Azure App Configuration] (/azure/azure-app-configuration/overview).
 - [Use Key Vault references](/app-service/app-service-key-vault-references) in App Service configuration to securely expose secrets in your application.
-- When you swap a deployment slot, the app settings are swapped by default.
-If you need different production and staging settings, you can create app settings that stick to a slot and don't get swapped.
+- Create app settings that stick to a slot and don't get swapped if you need different production and staging settings.
+When you swap a deployment slot, the app settings are swapped by default.
 - Set local environment variables for local development or take advantage of application platform features.
 App Services configuration exposes app settings as environment variables.
 Visual Studio, for example, lets you set environment variables in launch profiles.
 It also allows you to use App Settings and user secrets to store local application settings and secrets.

 ## Monitoring